Noaman-Akram/react-native-task/README.md

 - Built with **Expo** using **TypeScript**
 - Started with basic folder and file setup
 - Implemented core features and user flow
-- Added UI polish using libraries for a clean, modern feel
+- Enahnced UI using libraries for a cleaner feel
+- Refactored the code and made it reusable by creating components